How a “Rich Dad Advisor” Directs Investors to Transfer Title to an LLC

 Now, when you’re asking the insurance company to ensure the LLC, they may say they’ll have to charge you a higher premium.
 Garrett said that is nonsense.
 “It’s the same risk.
 Here’s how you skin the cat.
 You tell the insurance company, ‘I’m going to keep the insurance in my individual name (so you get the lower premium), but I want you to list the LLC as an additional insured.’
 That’s how you do it.”

-By transferring an investment property’s title from your personal name to an LLC, it provides an extra layer of legal protection if you were to be sued by a tenant (or someone else).
+By transferring an investment property’s title from your personal name to a business, it provides an extra layer of legal protection if you were to be sued by a tenant (or someone else).

-Upon purchasing a property, Garrett always recommends transferring the title to an LLC.
+Upon purchasing a property, Garrett always recommends transferring property titles to an LLC.
 If the lender has an issue, your rebuttal is the magical phrase “continuity of obligation.”